The champions eased to the three points against the Islanders...

 Messi's first-half header set the Catalan giants on the road to victory, and finishes from Villa and Pedro in the second half ensured that Pep Guardiola's side took the three points, and temporarily extend their lead over Real Madrid.

 The Islanders secured a creditable draw at the Camp Nou earlier in the campaign, and managed to contain the Blaugrana during a frustrating opening spell.

-Lionel Messi combined with David Villa to create the best chance of the first half hour, but blasted his shot over the crossbar from the edge of the area.
+Messi combined with Villa to create the best chance of the first half hour, but blasted his shot over the crossbar from the angle of the area.

 The flow of play continued in the same direction in the second half, and Mallorca simply couldn’t gain control of the ball.
 The Camp Nou club ruthlessly struck twice more within the space of ten minutes to clinch the points.